|2 person discount||No||Fire/Woodburner||Yes|

 Mae's Tea Room and Gallery is 400 yards from the cottage, where you can enjoy a drink and a snack.
 The traditional "Snooty Fox" public house is only 2 minutes stroll away and the surrounding countryside of the 'Back o Skiddaw and the Caldbeck Fells offers a fell lover's paradise.

 The ground floor accommodation is heated by gas central heating and comprises:

 Lounge/dining room: A comfortable room with beamed ceiling, decorative Victorian fireplace, TV/DVD, CD/cassette/radio and circular dining table.

-Kitchen: With solid oak units with granite worktop, electric hob and oven, fridge, integrated dishwasher, washer/dryer and adjacent rear coats lobby.
+Kitchen: With solid oak units with granite worktop, electric hob and oven, microwave, fridge, integrated dishwasher, washer/dryer and adjacent rear coats lobby.

 Bedroom 1: Small double bedroom.

 Shower room: With shower, WC and hand basin.

 All electric, fuel and bed linen included.
 There is no cot available as there is no room for a cot in the bedroom.
 1 dog welcome (or 2 small dogs by arrangement).
 Wi-fi available